 – You develop the skills you need for a range of exciting jobs or careers, no matter your age or background.

 – Once you’ve successfully finished, you have plenty of choices.
 Most individuals choose to stay with their employer, but you could apply for another apprenticeship, go onto further or higher education, or find a new career that uses your new skills.

 Check out Cornwall Apprenticeship’s rolling feed of current apprenticeship vacancies in Cornwall & the Isles of Scilly, or you can search for the latest apprenticeship vacancies by job title or employer, or just browse to see what’s available in your area.
 Indeed can also be a good source for finding local Apprenticeship vacancies

 Once you’ve searched and found the right apprenticeship for you, you can get on with the application process.
 Get help with writing applications, creating a good CV and covering letter.

-If you can’t find the right Apprenticeship for you, then also think about contacting or writing to local employers with your CV to ask if they’d consider taking you on as an Apprentice, or at least provide you with some work experience.
+If you can’t find the right Apprenticeship for you, then think about contacting or writing to local employers with your CV to ask if they’d consider taking you on as an Apprentice, or at least provide you with some work experience.

 Your employer will find a training provider that is best suited to deliver the training for your apprenticeship.
 Some training providers also offer support to help you apply for an apprenticeship.

 If you are in school or college your teacher or careers adviser can help you find out about training providers and how to get in touch.
-Or if you are a little older, contact your local job centre or national careers service for help.
+Or if you are a little older, contact your local Job Centre or national careers service for help.